makoshark2001/trading-bot-core/DEVELOPMENT_GUIDE.md

 - Clear documentation for other services
 - Stable API endpoints for ecosystem integration
 - Dynamic pair management API for dashboards
+- Storage management API for monitoring

 ## 🎯 **Next Steps for Ecosystem**

-With trading-bot-core complete including dynamic pairs, the ecosystem can now expand:
+With trading-bot-core complete including dynamic pairs and persistent storage, the ecosystem can now expand:

-1. **trading-bot-dashboard** - Web interface with dynamic pair management UI
+1. **trading-bot-dashboard** - Web interface with dynamic pair management UI and storage monitoring
 2. **trading-bot-ml** - Machine learning service using technical analysis data
 3. **trading-bot-backtest** - Strategy testing using historical data
 4. **trading-bot-risk** - Risk management using market data